SirJonthe/jobs/README.md

 		std::cout << '-';
 	}
 };
-CC0_JOBS_REGISTER(custom_job)
 ```
-Notice that the user must not directly inherit from the `job` base class, or any dirivative thereof, but instead do indirect inheritance via the `inherit` template class as with the example above.
-This ensures that in-house RTTI works.
-The user must also ensure to make a call to CC0_JOBS_REGISTER with the newly created class name in order to ensure that type and object names are properly stored inside the new job class, as well as enable instantiation via the string version of the class names.

-The second parameter in the `inherit` template is an optional parameter that is class `job` by default, making passing the parameter example above redundant.
-All examples below will include the parameter however to clarify that the inheritance is done from the base `job` class.

 In order for jobs to run, the user must later instantiate jobs and add them to a job tree.
 See below examples.

 ### Adding children